joelparkerhenderson/architecture-decision-record/README.md

 ### What roles and responsibilities interact with an ADR?

 Consider roles such as proposer, researcher, evaluator, reviewer, approver, maintainer, and the like.
-Consider responsbilities such as communication with stakeholders, ensuring expectations are met, sharing on the website or intranet, and reviewing the work periodically and especially when relevant changes happen.
+Consider responsibilities such as communication with stakeholders, ensuring expectations are met, sharing on the website or intranet, and reviewing the work periodically and especially when relevant changes happen.

-Example answer: We want each ADR to always have a primary contact person, secondary contact person, and accountable team; these are responsble for communications, publications, maintenance, periodic review at least once per year, and eventual sunsetting as needed.
+Example answer: We want each ADR to always have a primary contact person, secondary contact person, and accountable team; these are responsible for communications, publications, maintenance, periodic review at least once per year, and eventual sunsetting as needed.

 ### How does governance interact with an ADR?